Search and rescue continues in Kentucky after deadly tornadoes in South and Midwest

 Kentucky was the hardest hit state

 Whole communities were destroyed across western Kentucky, where search and rescue efforts are underway.
-Three hundred National Guard members are helping with rescue and recovery, Beshear said.
+Nearly 450 National Guard members are helping with rescue and recovery, Beshear said.

-The governor had offered varying estimates over the weekend that between 50 and 100 people had died, but on Monday he revised the figure to 64.
+The governor had offered varying estimates over the weekend that between 50 and 100 people had died, but on Monday morning he revised the figure to 64, and by afternoon, 74.
 The dead range in age from 5 months to 86 years, and six are minors, according to Beshear.

 A total of 18 counties suffered damage, he said, and eight counties experienced fatalities.